 A: Unfortunately, this is not possible.

-A: If you decide to do it, average fitness will be enough to complete it.
-However, keep in mind that you will be on the trail for 5 days with your 10-20 kg gear on your back.
+A: Average fitness should be enough.
+However, keep in mind that you will be on the trail for several days with your 10-20 kg gear on your back.

-A: Moss your feet every day and change your socks.
-Take your shoes off and ventilate during major breaks and cool your feet in cold water if you can.
-If your boots get wet or your feet are heavily sweated during the day, change your socks up to several times a day.
+A: Wash your feet every day and change your socks.
+Take your shoes off and ventilate during breaks and cool your feet in cold water if you can.
+If your boots get wet or your feet are heavily sweating during the day, change your socks several times a day.

 A: At checkpoints or at the given phone number.

-You will not be completely alone, as there will always be a company and help at checkpoints and campsites.
+You will never really be completely alone, as there will always be someone if you need company or help at checkpoints and campsites.

-A: Keep your calm, don't step up offensive.
-Don't bother the animals, the forest is their home!
+A: Keep calm, don't act aggressively.
+Don't disturb the animals, the forest is their home!

 It depends, but it is sure that there is no coverage everywhere on the entire route.